-(CNN) -- Here's a look at what you need to know about the Arab Spring, anti-government protests that began in Tunisia in December 2010 and spread quickly throughout the Middle East and Africa in 2011.
+Here is a look at Arab Spring, anti-government protests that began in Tunisia in December 2010 and spread throughout the Middle East and Africa in 2011.

 February 15, 2011 - Thousands of demonstrators gain control of the Pearl Square roundabout in Manama.

-February 19, 2011 - On the order of the government, security forces withdraw from the Pearl Square.
-Protestors retake the area.
+February 19, 2011 - On the order of the government, security forces withdraw from Pearl Square.
+Protesters retake the area.

 February 26, 2011 - Opposition leader Hassan Mushaimaa returns from exile.